 News from CERN

-Summer 2024 finds Run 3 of the LHC in full swing.
-The peak luminosity is typically greater than 2×10^34/cm^2/s and the total integrated luminosity is over 130 fb^-1.
+Summer 2025 finds Run 3 of the LHC continuing to collect data.
+The peak luminosity is typically greater than 23×10^33/cm^2/s and the total integrated luminosity is over 244 fb^-1.
 Arizona contributions to the upgraded ATLAS detector include 2M channels of front-end electronics for the Micromegas detectors on the New Small Wheel (NSW) and FPGA firmware used by the Liquid Argon Digital Trigger.
-My group is finishing two analyses using the Run 2 dataset: a search for one long-lived particle decaying in the Muon Spectrometer and a search for 2HDM Higgs bosons using a four-top quark final state.
-We hope to ramp up our participation in Run 3 physics this year including NSW performance studies.
+My group recently completed two analyses using the Run 2 dataset: a search for one long-lived particle decaying in the Muon Spectrometer and a search for 2HDM Higgs bosons using a four-top quark final state.
+We are beginning a Run 3 analysis searching for long-lived particles decaying in the Muon Spectrometer.

 Recent papers and notes